 Things You'll Need

-Turn the drapery panel inside out and check for the presence of heading tape.
-This is a fabric-like piece, typically 4 inches wide, that is sandwiched between the drape and the lining.
-If none is present, lay a piece between the layers and turn the drape right sides out.
+Turn the curtain panel inside out and check for the presence of heading tape, which is a fabric-like piece, typically 4 inches wide, that is sandwiched between the drape and the lining.
+If no heading tape is present, lay a piece between the layers and turn the drape right sides out.
 Manipulate the tape so it is as close to the top seam as possible and pin in place across the top of the panel.
 If it is not possible to check between the layers, lay the tape along the wrong side of the panel and pin in place.

 Indicate pin placement marks along the top of the back of the drapes by inserting a straight pin, perpendicular to the top edge, equidistant across the panel.
 If the maximum space between pins is, for example, 4 inches, insert a placement pin at 2 inches from one edge (drapery panels have a half-space at the inside edge), then at 6 inches, 10, 14, 18, continuing along the top of the panel.

 Stitch 1 1/2 inches, from the top of the panel toward the bottom of the heading tape, 1/8 inch on one side of the first placement pin.
-Pivot and stitch across 1/4 inch to the other side of the placement pin, pivot and stitch up to the top of the panel.
-This creates a "U" that is 1 1/2 inches long.
+Pivot and stitch across 1/4 inch to the other side of the placement pin; pivot and stitch up to the top of the panel.
+This creates a U-shaped pin pocket that is 1 1/2 inches long.